Borobekra: Demography

-2023–2025 Manipur violence
+2023–2026 Manipur conflict

+Summer 2024

 When the ethnic conflict in Manipur erupted between the Meiteis and Kuki-Zo people on 3 May 2023, the Jiribam district remained relatively at peace for almost a year.
 The peace was shattered by twin murders in May–June 2024, the first of a Kuki individual named Seigoulen Singson in May, and the second of a Meitei individual named Soibam Saratkumar Singh in June.
 Rumours spread that Saratkumar's body was founded beheaded, inflaming Meitei feelings.
 Meitei mobs led by Arambai Tenggol started torching houses in the Jiribam area, prompting the Hmars and Thadou Kukis to flee to relief camps in neighbouring Assam.

 This invited retaliation by Hmars and Thadou Kukis in the Borobekra subdivision in the south.
 On 8 June, armed tribals (referred to as "suspected militants" in the media) set fire to a police outpost at Chotobekra and continued by torching several houses.
 The district authorities evacuated 239 Meitei people from their villages and to a shelter in the sports complex in Jiribam.

 Some Meiteis who felt vulnerable also took shelter in the Borobekra police station at Jakuradhor.
 They said that, soon after they left, their houses were torched.

+November 2024

 On 1 August, the Jiribam district administration brokered a peace agreement between Meiteis and Hmars in order to facilitate the return of displaced residents.
 The agreement was disowned by Hmar Inpui.
 Nevertheless, on 7 August, the residents of the Mongbung Meitei village were escorted back to their homes.
 In early October, the Hmar villagers of Zairawn felt safe enough to return to their village.

-The Zairawn village was attacked on 7 November, alleged by Arambai Tenggol militia joined by the Pambei faction of UNLF which had signed a peace agreement with the government the previous November.
+The Zairawn village was attacked on 7 November, allegedly by members of the Arambai Tenggol militia joined by the Pambei faction of UNLF which had signed a peace agreement with the government the previous November.

 The villagers were chased out and some 17 houses were burnt down.
 A 31-year-old school teacher, a mother of three, was captured, brutally tortured, and burnt alive along with her house.

 The grisly killing of the woman sent shock waves through the Kuki-Zo community, and initiated a spiral of violence in various parts of th state resulting in at least 21 deaths.
 The worst of these incidents was near Borobekra.